Cheap Car Insurance

 Correct at May 2018

-For those over the age of 50, 'pimping your ride' involves decking it out with fancy alloys, windows and spoilers.
-The more changes you make to your car, barring security ones, the more you'll be charged.
+The more changes you make to your car, barring security ones, the more you're charged.
 Always tell your insurer about any modifications and whether you made them or not, or it may invalidate your policy.

 The exception to this rule is if you've a classic car needing insurance – in this instance, insurers accept modifications as a natural part of classic car ownership and don't penalise you with higher premiums.